• Skip to content

 Moulsecoomb campus

 Two miles north of Brighton seafront, Moulsecoomb is our largest campus and student village.
 Moulsecoomb has been transformed by a recent development of our estate.
-On campus you'll find new Students' Union, events venue, and sports and fitness facilities, alongside the library and student centre.
+On campus you’ll find the Students’ Union events venue, and sports and fitness facilities, alongside the library and student centre.

-Over 900 students live here in our halls, Moulsecoomb Place and the new Mithras halls – Brunswick, Goldstone, Hanover, Preston and Regency.
+Over 900 students live here in our Moulsecoomb Place halls and the new Mithras halls – Brunswick, Goldstone, Hanover, Preston and Regency.

-Moulsecoomb has easy access to buses and trains and to all the exciting things happening in our home city.
+Moulsecoomb has easy access to buses and trains so you can access all the exciting things happening in our home city.

 Accommodation